Alameda, California: Geography

+Alameda Point, Bay Farm Island, and South Shore are largely built on bay fill.
 Not all of Alameda Island is part of the City of Alameda; a small portion of a dump site west of the former runway at Alameda Naval Air Station extends far enough into San Francisco Bay that it is over the county line and therefore part of the City and County of San Francisco.
 Ballena Isle, an even smaller island, is also part of Alameda.

+Neighborhoods

+Alameda comprises numerous neighborhoods spread across the main island and Bay Farm.
+While the city has no official lists, names have been given to multiple.